Anoka Post Office: Later use

 Throughout the 1990s the building served as a multipurpose location.
-In addition to the real estate office, a number of businesses and firms cycled through the historic site, including a charter school, a Christian ministry center, a gym, and a coin shop.
+In addition to the real estate office, several businesses and firms cycled through the historic site, including PACT Charter School, a Christian ministry center, a gym, and a coin shop.

 By 2000 the old post office had evolved once more into a retail space, creating a need for further updates to make the property attractive to shoppers.
 Interior fountains, along with mural paintings, were installed while the exterior received a flower garden that enhanced the landscape surrounding the building.
 Over the next fifteen years, the post office housed a tea room, a bridal shop, antique dealers, and a massage parlor.
 Throughout that time, Counselor Realty remained the one constant fixture.

 Anoka's Post Office building made national news in September 2004, when President George W. Bush visited the site while campaigning for re-election.
 Bush spent twenty minutes signing autographs, visiting with the public, and posing for photos.
 Despite his presidential standing, he discovered his order for an egg salad sandwich at the site's delicatessen could not be fulfilled.
 Instead, he opted for the special of the day and appeared content.

 In 2002 the United States Postal Service officially recognized Anoka as a Sesquicentennial station.
 It produced a stamp featuring a design of the historic post office which became a coveted souvenir.
 Anoka County's 150th anniversary, in 2007, created another opportunity for a special event and in 2016 yet a third as the building itself celebrated a centennial anniversary.

 As of 2018 the building houses Emerald Isle Antiques & Gifts.